Muddy Sneakers

 Muddy Sneakers is a non-profit organization based in Brevard, NC that partners with public schools to provide an experiential model for teaching 5th grade science.

-While students’ classroom teachers accompany them into the woods, expeditions are taught by highly qualified, safety-minded Muddy Sneakers field instructors in small group settings of no more than 12 students per instructor.
+While students’ classroom teachers accompany them into the woods, expeditions are taught by highly qualified, safety-minded Muddy Sneakers Field Instructors in small group settings of no more than 12 students per instructor.
 Instructors serve as ‘naturalists’ in the field, each applying their own diverse background and teaching style to the material while sharing a common passion for working with students in the outdoors.
 All field instructors are Wilderness First Aid and Child and Adult CPR certified.

 Students spend the day hiking and studying topics they will be tested on during their Science EOG’s in natural areas near their school.
 Some of these areas include DuPont State Recreational Forest, Carl Sandburg Home, Gorges State Park, Lake James State Park, and NC National Forests.
 An effort is made to keep bus drive time and mileage to a minimum, ideally travelling no more than 30 minutes from the school.

-Is Muddy Sneakers a Beneficial Program?[back to top]
+Is Muddy Sneakers a beneficial program?

 Since we began programming during the 2008-09 school year, participating schools have seen an average 25% increase in their 5th grade science end-of-grade (EOG) test scores after one year of participation with Muddy Sneakers.
 This increase is significantly higher than the average among those schools not participating in the Muddy Sneakers program.
-A number of our schools have seen increasing passing rates into the mid-90th percentile, roughly 20% above the state average.

 Muddy Sneakers and your child’s school welcome parent chaperones on learning expeditions.
 You are encouraged to contact your child’s teacher to find out the schedule of Muddy Sneakers outings and to join your child for a day of learning in the woods.
 If you have questions specific to Muddy Sneakers, you can email them to ryan@muddysneakers.org.